whatiskeptiname/AmbuLights/README.md

 # AmbuLights

-Raspberry Pi based project to notify vehicles about emergency ambulances in the same route.It was developed during Hackathon organized by ITONICS Nepal.
+Raspberry Pi based project to notify vehicles about emergency ambulances in the same route.
+It was developed during Hackathon organized by ITONICS Nepal.
 Whenever there is an emergency need of an ambulance the emergency lights in that particular route will be turned on.
 ## Images

 **Hardware Device**